rhboot/shim-review/docs/reviewer-guidelines.md

    the submitter and well understood?
 This can be **very** time-consuming to do right - if a vendor is doing their own novel patches we may need to get more reviews.
 1. Which grub modules are built in?
-The smaller the better here, for the sake of reduced attack surface.
+The smaller, the better here, for the sake of reduced attack surface.
 Some of the more obscure grub filesystem modules have patchy security history and are best left disabled.